cbmi-group/MHC-Net/README.md

 Y. Luo, Y. Guo and J. Huang contributed equally to this work.

-A PyTorch implementation of MHC-Net based on the paper <span style="color:red;"> Accurate Segmentation for Intracellular Organelle Networks based on Low-level features and Primary Structure Invariance </span>.
+A PyTorch implementation of MHC-Net based on the paper  ** Accurate Segmentation for Intracellular Organelle Networks based on Low-level features and Primary Structure Invariance **.

 ![MHC-Net](./images/MHC-Net.png)